temporalio/documentation/docs-src/go/chapter-durable-execution/why-add-the-replay-test.md

 The Replay test executes the same steps as the SDK and verifies compatibility.

-Workflow code becomes non-deterministic primarily through two main avenues.
+Workflow code becomes non-deterministic primarily through two main avenues:

 1. **Code changes:** When you change your Workflow code and deploy those changes while there are still active Workflow Executions relying on older code versions.